 Go ahead and start lightening certain areas.
 You can see the areas you’ve painted in the adjustment layer preview.
 Again, don’t be on getting it perfect, as you can easily undo the adjustments.

-As you can see, it is possible to easily remove double chin online in various photo editors.
+As you can see, it is possible to remove double chin easily.
 But sometimes it isn`t just necessary.
 Personally, I don`t do it so often.
 There are some photographers who try too hard and, in the end, get too unrealistic photos.
 The clients want to be beautiful in the pictures, but primarily they want to be themselves.
 Measure is a treasure.
 Hope, you understand this!